Last Updated on August 19, 2022

 9. Lake Constance, Baden-Württemberg

 Bavaria’s Lake Constance is where holiday-goers enjoy beautiful views of the Alps across its placid waters.
-It is in such a beautiful setting it looks as if it were designed by Hollywood.
+It is in such a beautiful setting it looks as if its design is from Hollywood.
 This a top place where Germans come to holiday, and for good reason.
 In addition to its idyllic setting here you also find fashionable casinos, and dozens of beaches and yacht harbors.
 There are also hundreds of miles of hiking trails and bridle paths, endless luxury and first-class hotels and top restaurants.
 About the lake you’ll find the flower island of Mainau (visited by more than one million people every year), vineyards on the island of Reichenau (a UNESCO World Heritage Site), and beautiful Lindau, the only island in Bavaria.
 And there’s also plenty of theatre, art, music and museums throughout the area.

 10. One of the Top Cultural Places to Visit in Germany: Museum Island, Berlin